 Just when you think you have seen every type of animation going, a literal masterpiece like Loving Vincent comes along.
 This is animation on a painstaking scale.
-Every one of the frames of the movie is hand painted using oil paints and canvas.
+Every frame of the movie is hand-painted using oil paints and canvas.
 Even co-director Hugh Welchman has confessed that this is “without a doubt … the slowest form of filmmaking ever devised in 120 years”.

 But what gorgeous work it is.
 The movie covers the last few weeks of Vincent van Gogh's life before his apparent suicide.
 It is told through the recollections of several who knew him.
 Armand Roulin is the son of Vincent’s postman, Joseph Roulin.
 Joseph is voiced by Chris O'Dowd from The Incredible Jessica James.
 Armand is tasked by his father to deliver a letter from Vincent to his brother Theo, that, over a year since Vincent’s death, has just been discovered.
 But when the initially reluctant Armand learns that Theo is also dead, he searches for a suitable person to deliver the letter to.
 In doing so finds out more and more about this complicated and troubled man.
 Was it suicide?
 Or were other forces at play?